• Skip to main content

 This Role Requires Programming

-Some technical business analyst roles can ask you for SQL, but business analyst roles we will not ask you to know how to write scripts using R or Python.
+Some technical business analyst roles can ask you for SQL, but for business analyst roles we will not ask you to know how to write scripts using R or Python.
 The types of roles that ask for such scripting languages are typically data science, or business analytics roles that are missed titled as business analyst roles.

 How To Tell The Difference